mpcox/203.328/README.md

 You will be using computers running macOS in this lab.
 I have already compiled the two programs for you (i.e., ```velveth``` and ```velvetg```) and you can simply download them [here](code/macOS_10.14_binaries.zip).

 If you want to learn how to compile these programs from the original source code, or if you want to run Velvet on your own non-macOS computer, [check out the instructions here](docs/compilation.html).
-Compiling programs isn't as hard as it first seems, and it's a good skill to know.
+Compiling programs isn't as hard as it first seems, and it is a very useful skill to know.

 ---